microsoft/semantic-kernel/docs/decisions/0023-planner-telemetry-enhancement.md

 1. [Kernel Hooks Phase 1](./0005-kernel-hooks-phase1.md)
 2. [Kernel Hooks Phase 2](./0018-kernel-hooks-phase2.md)

-This approach will automatically inject default callbacks that sends telemetry data to Application Insights to all functions when the feature is turned on.
+This approach will automatically inject default callbacks that sends telemetry data to a telemetry service for all functions when the feature is turned on.

 Pros: